Associate Professor of Critical Race, Gender, and Media Studies

-Susana Loza is an associate professor of media culture at Hampshire College.
-She received B.A. degrees in Political Science and Psychology from Stanford University, and a Ph.D. in Comparative Ethnic Studies from the University of California at Berkeley.
 She teaches cultural studies, critical race theory, film and media studies, popular music, feminist theory, and ethnic studies.
-Her research interests include the social construction of race and sex in speculative media; power, privilege and cultural appropriation; gender and ethnic performativity in digital spaces; the politics of sampling and remixing; colonial cosplay in steampunk; the activist potential of social media; and the post-racial turn in popular culture.
+Her research interests include the social construction of race and sex in speculative media; power, privilege, and cultural appropriation; gender and ethnic performativity in digital spaces; the politics of sampling and remixing; colonial cosplay in steampunk; the activist potential of social media; and the post-racial turn in popular culture.

 In the wake of Obama's historic presidency, the American media triumphantly declared that we are living in post-racial times.
 But is race dead?
 Are we color-blind?
-If so, how do we explain the persistence of racism and racial inequality in the US?
+If so, how do we explain the resurgence of white supremacy during the Trump era?
 Utilizing an interdisciplinary amalgam of Ethnic Studies, Critical Race Theory, Media Studies, US Third World Feminism, Sociology, Cultural Studies, Political Philosophy, and Post-Colonial Theory, this course will investigate how "race" continues to shape American society in the post-civil rights era.
 Topics to be covered include: the social construction of race, racial formation, panethnicity, class-based and gendered racialization, multiculturalism, neoliberalism, double-consciousness, colonialism, essentialism, institutional racism, commodification of race/ethnicity, identity politics, colorblind ideology, cultural appropriation, resistance, and citizenship.
-Particular attention will be paid to affirmative action, immigration, hate speech, hate crimes, reparations, racial profiling, and the resurgence of white supremacy.
-This course is reading-, writing-, and theory-intensive.
-Prerequisite: Division II and III students only.
+Particular attention will be paid to affirmative action, immigration, hate speech, hate crimes, reparations, racial profiling, and the reactionary rise of the right.
+This course is reading-, writing-, and theory-intensive. (keywords: media studies, legal studies, politics, sociology, critical race theory)